UPPMAX/UPPMAX-documentation/docs/software/jupyter.md

 Jupyter is:

-- started and running on a server, for example, an interactive node
+- started and running on a server, for example, an interactive session
 - displayed in a **web browser**, such as ``firefox``.

 Jupyter can be slow when using remote desktop webpage